shamiul-anik/insta-shohor/README.md

 3. Comments not showing correctly issue fixing.
 4. Like not working properly issue fixing and click to add/remove add like functionality added.
 5. Hover to show title on "Posts", "Liked Posts" and "Reported Posts" button in the navbar.
+6. Likes Post(s) and Reported Post(s) not showing correctly issue fixing, "Like" and "Report" title added to the button, Like and Report page title update and design update (margin-top added from the second posts).